Albany deserves more than yet another Democrat in power. We have the power to rise up and take power for ourselves.

-The Green Party primary election will be on Tuesday, September 12, 2017 and the general election will be on Tuesday, November 7, 2017.
+The general election will be on Tuesday, November 7, 2017.
 Can Bryan count on your vote to help make Albany better for all of us?

 Click the button bellow to print out the registration form, or call 1-800-367-8683 to have one mailed to you.

 Your contribution of any amount will go directly to support the campaign and help get Bryan Jimenez elected as Mayor of Albany.
 We rely on contributions from people like you—not millionaires or corporations.